WebReflection/gc-hook/README.md

     // and it's returned from the create(...) function return,
     // allow dropping from the registry via something
-    // different from the held value itself token = hold
+    // different from the held value itself.
+    // if token is explicitly `false` then no token is used
+    // to register the retained value.
+    token = hold
   } = {}
 );